-- Contact the Student Affairs Dean’s Office (SADO): This option may be appropriate if you feel uncomfortable approaching the student in regards to their behavior or behaviors observed.
-You may then contact SADO to refer the student.
+- Contact the Community of Care (COC): This option may be appropriate if you feel uncomfortable approaching the student in regards to their behavior or behaviors observed.
+You may then contact COC to refer the student.

-- Walk the student to Student Psychological Services (SPS) or the Student Affairs Dean’s Office (SADO) in the event of an emergency.
-It is recommended that you call SPS at (310) 338-2868 or SADO at (310) 338-3756 to let the office know you are on your way over with the student.
+- Walk the student to Student Psychological Services (SPS) or to the Community of Care in the event of an emergency.
+It is recommended that you call SPS at (310) 338-2868 or COC at (310) 338-3756 to let the office know you are on your way over with the student.
 Note, the student may ask you to wait until the session with the crisis therapist is complete in SPS.
-You may want to contact SADO to facilitate a follow up after the SPS appointment, and it is recommended for many cases to assist the student.
+You may want to contact COC to facilitate a follow up after the SPS appointment, and it is recommended for many cases to assist the student.

 - Call the Department of Public Safety (during an emergency and/or after hours to contact SPS): This response is appropriate when a student is in extreme distress and/or life-threatening danger.
 If a student is in immediate self-harm or harm to others, you should call the Department of Public Safety at x222 from a campus phone or 310-338-2893.

 Consult with One or More of These Resources